jonnonz1/nz-statute-book/acts/public/2020/privacy-act-2020.md

     (ii) a public inquiry (including a Royal commission), until the final report of that inquiry is presented to the House of Representatives:
     (iii) a person or body appointed under any Act to inquire into a specified matter; or (e) personal information contained in a video record made under the Evidence Regulations 2007 or any copy or transcript of the video record.
-(2) IPP 7 does not apply to personal information collected by Statistics New Zealand under the Statistics Act 1975.
+(2) IPP 7 does not apply to personal information collected by the Government Statistician under the Data and Statistics Act 2022.

 ### 30 Commissioner may authorise collection, use, storage, or disclosure of personal information otherwise in breach of IPP 2 or IPPs 9 to 12
 (1) An agency may apply to the Commissioner for authorisation to do any of the following in the circumstances of a particular case: